orbitdb/field-manual/02_Thinking_Peer_to_Peer/01_P2P_vs_Client-Server.md

 ![Client-server Model](https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Server-based-network.svg/991px-Server-based-network.svg.png)

 Over recent years, this method has been proven problematic in terms of data management, data ownership, and data security.
-These three together can be singularly referred to as _data soveriegnity_, meaning the user who generated the data has control over who the data are sent to, what the data are used for, and how.
+These three together can be singularly referred to as _data sovereignty_, meaning the user who generated the data has control over who the data are sent to, what the data are used for, and how.

-Now, component by component, you can unlearn the traditional way of thinking, and learn how to conceptualizate how a peer-to-peer system might be architected and how it might behave.
+Now, component by component, you can unlearn the traditional way of thinking, and learn how to conceptualize how a peer-to-peer system might be architected and how it might behave.

 ### Swarms vs Servers